 Midsumma Festival has a rich and diverse history, but it hasn't always been plain sailing!
 Some of the milestones were:

 There were many more significant milestones and events over the years.
-Please read on for more information and check out the year-by-year history too, both in the 20th and 21st centuries.
+Please read on for more information and check out the year-by-year history too.

 Early 80's – GayDay